 - pupils who find learning a struggle at some point – often early on – and may be performing below the class average for a short, or longer, period of time

 - pupils with significant, and often complex, learning needs.
 Many of these pupils will have a statement of Special Educational Needs (or, from September 2014, an Education Health and Care Plan).

 Let’s start with those pupils who arrive late at Barnes and are lower attaining in comparison to their peers.
 It should be said immediately that some of the pupils who join our school in Key Stage 2 are amongst the highest attaining individuals.
 Nevertheless, there is a significant proportion of late entrants who arrive with learning needs.We have proved time and time again that pupils who join our school late can make rapid, sustained progress . . . and succeed.
 We can point to countless examples over the years of pupils who joined us in Year 3, 4, 5, or even 6, who struggled at first, but subsequently made rapid progress as a result of our high expectatations culture, very good teaching and targeted additional support.

-Impressive outcomes!
-I would now like to move on to the second group I mentioned: pupils who take a little longer to get going do, and may even perform well below the class average for an extended period of time.
+Some pupils who take a little longer to get going do, and may even perform well below the class average for an extended period of time.
 These individuals do very well indeed by the time they leave our school.
 They receive the highest level of targeted additional support that our budget allows.
-In 2014-15 the following additional support is being provided to this group of learners:
+In 2016-17 the following additional support is being provided to this group of learners:

 - Year 2: Daily one-to-one reading and paired (1:2) mathematics support twice a week.

 - Year 3: Four times a week one-to-one, or paired reading and paired mathematics support twice a week.